FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/index.rst

    vision/webcam_controls/index
    Camera Calibration <vision/camera_calibration/camera-calibration>

-Webcam Color Processing
+Camera Color Processing
 ~~~~~~~~~~~~~~~~~~~~~~~

-Learn more about using a simple webcam to perform Color Processing
+Learn more about using a simple webcam or smartphone camera to perform Color Processing

 .. toctree::
    :maxdepth: 1